shammuraash1/ShapeAI_Phython_and_Data_Analytics/README.md

 # SHAPEAI PYTHON AND DATA ANALYTICS BOOTCAMP
-Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
+Hi!!!
+I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
 </b>.
 During the session about Python and Data Analytics  .
 I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.